madjenjen/madjenjen.github.io/_posts/2016-1-16-Echo-Blind-Openers-3.md

 As I talk through these steps, roll-over the text with your mouse and you'll see the specified lines of code light up in the snippets below (nifty new feature, huh?).

 These first two lines attach the servo motors to the Arduino pins responsible for their triggering.
 In our case, we attached one to Pin 8 and one to Pin 9.
-If you attached them to different pins, just <b>change the numbers</b> in the code below.
+If you attached them to different pins, just <b class="highlight-trigger" highlight-file="file-echoblinds-2-ino" highlight-lines="3">change the numbers</b> in the code below.

 <script src="https://gist.github.com/madjenjen/ebacb9cd350ddc5b0c39.js?file=echoblinds-2.ino"></script>